home-assistant/home-assistant.io/source/_lovelace/button.markdown

 ## Code Editor or YAML mode

-Use these configuration variables if you prefer to use the Code Editor to configure your cards, or if you use YAML mode.
+Use these YAML configuration variables if you are setting up your cards in the Code Editor or in YAML mode.

 For more information, see the [YAML Mode documentation](https://www.home-assistant.io/lovelace/yaml-mode/).